Loading...

 Painting contractor licenses in Alaska must be renewed biennial.
 Ensure all insurance and bonding requirements remain current between renewal periods.
 EPA RRP certification must be renewed every 5 years.

-License is required for projects valued at $10,000.
+License is required for all residential improvement work.

 EPA Lead Renovation, Repair, and Painting (RRP) Rule certification is required for work on pre-1978 homes that disturbs lead-based paint.
 This is a federal requirement that applies in all states.